Keto Hamburger Helper

 This post may contain affiliate links.
 See my disclosure policy.

-Hamburger helper was one of my favorite meals as a kid, and I get why my mom loved it - it was so easy.
-Now, I make a homemade version that's high in protein, low in carbs, and just as simple as the boxed kind, without the mystery ingredients.
+Hamburger helper was one of my favorite meals as a kid, and I get why my mom loved it.
+Now I make a homemade keto hamburger helper that's high in protein, low in carbs, and just as simple as the boxed kind, without the mystery ingredients.

 Ingredients